timb-machine-mirrors/anarcat-feed2exec/doc/design.rst

 ========= ======= ==== ===== ====== ====== ==== ===== ======
 Program   Pause   OPML Retry Images Filter Exec Reply Digest
 ========= ======= ==== ===== ====== ====== ==== ===== ======
-feed2exec    ✗     ✓     ✗     ✗       ✓    ✓     ✓     ✗
+feed2exec    ✓     ✓     ✗     ✗       ✓    ✓     ✓     ✗
 feed2imap    ✗     ✓     ✓     ✓       ✓    ✗     ✗     ✗
 rss2email    ✓     ✓     ✓     ✗       ✗    ✗     ✓     ✓
 ========= ======= ==== ===== ====== ====== ==== ===== ======

- * pause: feed reading can be disabled temporarily by user
+ * pause: feed reading can be disabled temporarily by user. in feed2exec, this is implemented with the ``pause`` configuration setting. the ``catchup`` option can also be used to catchup with feed entries.
  * retry: tolerate temporary errors.
 For example, ``feed2imap`` will report errors only after 10 failures.
  * images: download images found in feed. ``feed2imap`` can download